FidesInnova/zkiot-rust/README.md

 Welcome to the zk-IoT repository!
 This repository contains the source code for the smart contracts that power the zk-IoT framework within the Fidesinnova platform.
 These smart contracts are designed to facilitate secure, transparent, and efficient interactions in decentralized IoT environments.

 ## Function-hiding functional commitment
-This repository is a C++ library for the **function-hiding functional commitment zero-knowledge proof (ZKP)** scheme.
+This repository is a RUST crate for the **function-hiding functional commitment zero-knowledge proof (ZKP)** scheme.
 This scheme is a tuple _(setup, commit, eval)_ that utilizes the following three protocols:
 ### 1- A polynomial commitment scheme
 ### 2- A proof of function relation (PFR)
 ### 3- An algebraic holographic proof (AHP)